siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

 As this dictionary is sorted, keys for program values and metadata are intermixed.

+The timing information (if present), includes the global walltime in seconds, and a decomposition by sections of the code.
+Most relevant are typically the `compute_DM` and `setup_H` sections.

 The 'warnings' list contains program messages, labeled as INFO, WARNING, or FATAL, read directly from a MESSAGES file produced by